A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression

-The above choice of the bandwidth leads to the estimator $\hat f^{\hat h}$ with the following properties: \begin{theorem} Let $ \Lambda $ be a set of combined functions as in \eqref{def estimator with fixed lambda} and let $n\in\{1,2,\dots\}$ such that Conditions \ref{condition full consistency} and \ref{condition variance estimation} are satisfied for all $ h\in\cH $.
+The above choice of the bandwidth leads to the estimator $\hat f^{\hat h}$ with the following properties: \begin{theorem} Let $ \Lambda$ be a set of combined functions as in \eqref{def estimator with fixed lambda} and let $n\in\{1,2,\dots\}$ such that Conditions \ref{condition full consistency} and \ref{condition variance estimation} are satisfied for all $ h\in\cH$.
 Then, for any $ x_0\in(0,1)^d$, any $\vec\beta\in(0,1]^d$, and any $ L>0 $, there exists a universal constant $C$ such that

-\end{theorem} We can also derive the following corollary from Theorem~\ref{Th adaptive aniso} via a bias/variance trade-off: \begin{corollary} For any $\vec\beta\in(0,1]^d$ and any $ L>0 $, it holds that
+\end{theorem} We can also derive the following corollary from Theorem~\ref{Th adaptive aniso} via a bias/variance trade-off. \begin{corollary} For any $\vec\beta\in(0,1]^d$ and any $ L>0 $, it holds that

-where $ \bar\beta:= \left(\sum_j1/\beta_j \right)^{\text -1}$ is the harmonic average. \end{corollary} \begin{remark} In contrast to the previous part, only locally constant functions are considered here.
-To the best of our knowledge, the presented choice of the bandwidth is the first application of the {\it anisotropic} Lepski's principle (\citep{Lepski_Levit99}, see also \cite{Kerkyacharian_Lepski_Picard01,Klutchnikoff05, Goldenshluger_Lepski08}) for the selection of an anisotropic bandwidth for nonlinear M-estimators.
-We also note that, comparing the adaptive rate $ \left(\ln(n)/n\right)^{\bar\beta/(2\bar\beta+1)} $ with the optimal rate in the white noise model (see \citep{Klutchnikoff05}), for example, one finds that this rate is nearly optimal.
+where $ \bar\beta:= (\sum_j1/\beta_j )^{-1}$ is the harmonic average. \end{corollary} \begin{remark} In contrast to the previous part, only locally constant functions are considered here, which is due to the bias term (cf.\ Lemma~\ref{lem control bias anisotrope}).
+To the best of our knowledge, the presented choice of the bandwidth is the first application of the \textit{anisotropic} Lepski's principle (\cite{Lepski_Levit99}, see also \cite{Kerkyacharian_Lepski_Picard01,Klutchnikoff05,Goldenshluger_Lepski08}) for the selection of an anisotropic bandwidth for nonlinear M-estimators.
+We also note that, comparing the adaptive rate $ (\ln(n)/n )^{\bar\beta/(2\bar\beta+1)} $ with the optimal rate in the white noise model (see \cite{Klutchnikoff05}), for example, one finds that this rate is nearly optimal.
 We finally refer to the remarks after Theorem~\ref{Th adaptive iso}. \end{remark}